KelvinHere/Yoga_Milestone_4/testing.md

 I have traced the warning back to a migration, with the help of [this article](https://www.debugcn.com/en/article/64389139.html), using `--verbosity 2` as an argument to the unit tests.

 The solution to this problem is [here: warning-because-of-old-migration](https://stackoverflow.com/questions/49341801/warning-because-of-old-migration-how-should-that-be-solved), and involves [squashing the migrations](https://docs.djangoproject.com/en/3.1/topics/migrations/#migration-squashing).
-This solution will squash the selected migrations and optomize them into one, canceling out opposing migrations to give just the end result rather than going through each migration one by one.
+This solution will squash the selected migrations and optimize them into one, canceling out opposing migrations to give just the end result rather than going through each migration one by one.

-This warning message this only affects the unit tests, and since the solution has the potential to introduce deeper issues, this minor bug is marked to be removed in a future update.
+This warning message only affects the unit tests, and since the solution has the potential to introduce deeper issues, this minor bug is marked to be removed in a future update.

 ## 5 - Payment Attacks